Manuauara Thermoelectric Plant controlled by Petrobras in Amazonas will increase its power from 85 MW to 92 MW, by the beginning of 2022

 Read also

-At the same time, the plant will have its power generation capacity increased from 85 MW to 92 MW.
+At the same time, the plant's power generation capacity will be increased from 85 MW to 92 MW.
 The conversion, in addition to reducing the plant's operating costs, will reduce its environmental impact.

 Wartsila's contract with Companhia Energética Manauara is for UTE Manauara, located in Manaus, Amazonas and currently controlled by Petrobras.
 The contract between the companies was signed in July this year.
 The plant will supply energy to the national electrical system.